Start a Sourdough Starter Today!

 Third Sourdough Starter

 You can also make your own sourdough starter from flour and water.
 Any of the sites I have listed here are excellent sources, with easy to follow “how to directions” to get yourself started.
 If you want to try a whole wheat sourdough starter or a rye sourdough starter, (I have one of each) you can get directions and recipes at: Weekend Bakery.
-A great place for information on sourdough and breads in general, with many wonderful recipes.
+A great place for information on sourdough and with many wonderful recipes.

 Find Great Recipes and Start Using Your Starter